We counsel on the full range of environmental and sustainability challenges facing the electronics industry.

 Responsible Sourcing, Human Rights and Disclosures.
 We help establish corporate policies and due diligence programs to drive responsible sourcing and supply chain standards.
 We assist clients with supply chain inquiries and disclosures pursuant to the SEC conflict minerals rule and expected obligations under the EU conflict minerals regulation, the California Transparency in Supply Chains Act, and the UK Modern Slavery Act.
 We also advise on federal procurement issues, including the Federal Acquisition Regulation (FAR) anti-trafficking provisions.

 Extended Producer Responsibility (EPR).
-We help clients implement local, national, and international product take-back and recycling programs for electronic products and supplies to ensure compliance with WEEE legislation, hazardous waste laws, and dangerous goods rules.
+We help clients implement local, national, and international product take-back and recycling programs for electronic products and supplies to ensure compliance with waste, electrical, and electronic equipment (WEEE) legislation, hazardous waste laws, and dangerous goods rules.

 Circular Economy.
 We advise on legal and policy initiatives shaping the move toward a more circular economy.
 Our work includes advising on requirements for the transboundary movement of used products for re-use and repair and also shipment of end-of-life products for recycling.